vapoursynth/vapoursynth/doc/gpufilters.rst

 A filter's obligations
 ----------------------

-#. **Declare residency.** Register with ``vknode`` argument and return types,
+#. **Declare residency.** Register with ``vnode:gpu`` argument and return
-   and create the filter with createVideoFilterEx passing ``ffGPUOutput``.
+   types, and create the filter with createVideoFilterEx passing ``ffGPUOutput``.
 The core verifies all three layers agree and auto-inserts transfers for CPU inputs.
+A filter whose code genuinely works on both residencies (it never touches pixel data) declares ``vnode:all`` instead and passes ``ffGPUOutput`` exactly when its input is GPU resident.

 #. **Call Vulkan through the core.** getVulkanFunctions returns the loaded
    dispatch table; getVulkanHandles supplies the raw handles and